pit-ray/win-vind/README.md

 <br>

 ## Description
-**win-vind** provides the lightweight Hybrid UI System of CUI and GUI.
+**win-vind** provides the lightweight hybrid UI system of CUI and GUI.
+Its core idea is to add a new mode layer to operate GUI when you want to transition from Vim to other windows for a short while.
 There are five main features.

 #### 1. GUI Operation like Vim
 You can operate windows, a mouse cursor , virtual desktops, GUI-objects with key-bindings like Vim.